manthonyaiello/OpenUxAS/README.md

 You should also consider specifying the rundir when using multiple instance of OpenUxAS so that you can be sure to identify which output is associated with which instance.

 The example `03_Example_DistributedCooperation` illustrates the use of multiple OpenUxAS instances.

+# 8. IDE Support<a name="ide-support">

+Support for [Visual Studio Code](#https://code.visualstudio.com/) (VS Code) is provided through the [OpenUxAS-bootstrap](https://github.com/afrl-rq/OpenUxAS-bootstrap) repository via a special anod command that generates configuration files for building and nagivating OpenUxAS C and C++ source code.
+See [Section 5](https://github.com/afrl-rq/OpenUxAS-bootstrap#ides) of the OpenUxAS-bootstrap README for details.